mauzware/mauzware/README.md

 👉 Always open to building & contributing to Open Source projects! 🦾

-👉 Currently learning Mobile Pentesting & Reverse Engineering. 📱
+👉 Currently learning Malware Development, Binary Exploitation & Reverse Engineering. 💥

-👉 Currently pursuing CompTIA Security+ & CEH Certifications. 📜
+👉 Currently pursuing PJPT, PWPA & OSCP Certifications. 📜

 📫 Ping me if you want to Hack or Code together!
-Before you do that, just get me a Cookie 🍪
+> Before you do that, just get me a Cookie 🍪

 ---